Home/ Practice Areas/ Civil Litigation

 What the Litigation Work Actually Is

-The fourth phase is discovery.
-Document requests, depositions, interrogatories, and the slow accumulation of evidence that defines the case.
-The discovery record drives every subsequent decision: settlement value, summary judgment, and trial preparation.
+The discovery record drives every subsequent decision about settlement value, summary judgment, and trial preparation.

 Common Questions